-The general financial pressures on the public sector (particularly following the impact of the Covid 19 pandemic) coupled with significant legislative and organisational changes in the pension's arena will in turn place pressure on the capacity of senior management that if not managed effectively could give rise to threats to the effectiveness of the control, risk and governance framework.
-The Authority's Senior Management Team will need to remain focused on maintaining a sound internal control, risk and governance framework - i.e. 'staying safe' in 2022-23 and beyond.
-The 2022-23 Internal Audit Plan aims to support the Authority and Senior Management through this period as well as focus on particular areas of activity and responsibility identified as higher risk.
+The general financial pressures on the public sector, coupled with significant legislative and organisational changes in the pension's arena will in turn place pressure on the capacity of senior management that if not managed effectively could give rise to threats to the effectiveness of the control, risk and governance framework.
+The Authority's Senior Management Team will need to remain focused on maintaining a sound internal control, risk and governance framework - i.e. 'staying safe' in 2023-24 and beyond.
+The 2023-24 Internal Audit Plan aims to support the Authority and Senior Management through this period as well as focus on particular areas of activity and responsibility identified as higher risk.